 You’re made to watch someone do something sexual.
-This can include someone exposing themselves to you via webcam, in pictures or in person.
+This can include someone exposing themselves to you via video chat, in pictures or in person.

 You’re made to do something sexual to yourself or to someone else that feels uncomfortable or wrong.
-This could be via a webcam or face-to-face.
+This could be via a video chat or face-to-face.